szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 [...]
 ```

-Congratulations you now know the basics of Helm charts!
+Congratulations, you successfully made your first edit in a Helm chart.

+While this is not a common thing to do as a developer - you will work mostly with community Helm charts or with a chart your platform team maintains - it is important to get familiar with Helm chart internals.
+Configuration options are sometimes not well documented, so seeing what they do will help you in your work.

+To recap, this is what you have learnt:

-- Know how to install off-the-shelf charts
+- you know how to install off-the-shelf charts
-- Know how to configure them after installation
+- you know how to configure them after installation
-- And also understand the Helm charts are just Golang template files
+- and you also understand that Helm charts are Golang template files

-There is a lot to know about Helm but you know how to navigate the ecosystem.
+There is still a lot to know about Helm but now you are able navigate the ecosystem.

+## Closing thought

-As a final task, you should check out the [defaults of PostgresSQL chart look](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/values.yaml).
-Every Helm chart has a default `values.yaml` file where most variables are listed, and you can also inspect their default value as well.
+As a final task, you should inspect [the defaults of PostgresSQL chart](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/values.yaml).

+Every Helm chart has a default `values.yaml` file where most variables are listed and have their defult values assigned.
+It is a good practice to look at a chart's values.yaml when you are looking for examples how to configure a Helm chart.
 This knowledge combined with `helm template` should get you far.

 And don't get discouraged by the complex chart templating functions.
 [Helm's documentation](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/) is a good reference to learn about the syntaxes that you don't quite understand yet.

+Onwards!